Justice Studies Program

 As stated in the curricular proposal that provided the foundations of the Justice Studies program, the major seeks to fulfill the following goals for criminal justice education in a liberal arts context.

-- To orient students toward a systematic perspective of the criminal justice system.
+- Develop a sociological perspective on the justice system.

-- To emphasize the ethical and moral standards involved in decision-making and criminal justice activities.
+- Become familiar with debates and guidelines about ethical, professional, and moral standards involved in criminal justice activities.

 - Become familiar with global and comparative-historical perspectives on justice systems.